Elliott: Canada hopes for WBC pop from Matt Davidson

 Serving as the White Sox DH and hitting clean up, Davidson’s day went like this at Kauffman Stadium in Kansas City on March 29:

-_ In his second at-bat of the day, after flying out in his first plate appearance, he hit a 2-1 pitch off Royals starter Danny Duffy to deep left-centre cutting the Royals early lead to 4-2.
+_ In his second at-bat, after flying out in his first plate appearance, he hit a 2-1 pitch off Royals starter Danny Duffy to deep left-centre, cutting the Royals early lead to 4-2.
 Davidson had followed José Abreu’s homer for back-to-backs.

 _ In the fifth, Davidson hit a 1-0 pitch from reliever Blaine Boyer to deep left.
 This solo homer put the White Sox up 5-4.

 _ After walking in the seventh facing Justin Grimm, it was Brian Flynn facing Davidson.
-Flynn, had already given up singles to Avisaíl García and Abreu.
-Davidson’s scorching day continued by hitting a 1-0 pitch to left for a three-run homer to put the White Sox ahead 14-4.
+Flynn had already given up singles to Avisaíl García and Abreu.
+Davidson’s scorching day continued when he clubbed a 1-0 pitch to left for a three-run homer to put the White Sox ahead 14-4.

 On the day, Davidson was 3-for-4, with a walk, five RBIs and 12 total bases in a 14-7 romp before 36,517 fans.